dyssent/fetcherjs/README.md

 to happen under the hood is not imporant for the useQuery hook itself.
 As a placeholder, you can provide direct response ```() => new Promise(resolve => resolve(['movie'])``` and it will accepted.
 Important to notice that the request function must not be a closure, as it will change on each render.
-Use a stable function, and if needed wrap it in a useCallback hook.
-The reason for it being stable is simple - if a new request function is provided, useQuery will assume something must have changed and it has to refetch it.
-This might get into an infinite re-fetching, which is not good. useQuery has built in detection for this, and it will throw an error if it detects that unstable request function is supplied.
+Use a stable function, and if needed wrap it in a useCallback hook, however it will work just fine with a regular one as well.

 Third parameter is optional and is an object representing request options.
 This is where priority, delays, TTLs, and other variables can be tweaked.